SiddharthMishraPersonal/InterviewPreperation/TheranosInc/Restaurant.Reservations/ReadMe.txt

 Features:
 ============
+1. Implemented project under MVVM design pattern.
+2. Separated Models and XML operations into separate class library.
+3. XMLOperations are done to Serialize and Deserialize objects like, Tables, Reservations and Settings.
-1. Application mutex bound so only one instance can be used at a time.
+4. Application mutex bound so only one instance can be used at a time.
-2. NLog configured to store logs on exception.
+5. NLog configured to store logs on exception.
-3. MahApp dll is used to make application's look and feel like Metro theme based application.
+6. MahApp dll is used to make application's look and feel like Metro theme based application.
-4. AutoFac used for Dependency Injections and IoC.
+7. AutoFac used for Dependency Injections and IoC.
-5. XMLOperations are done to Serialize and Deserialize objects like, Tables, Reservations and Settings.
-6. Settings window implemented to store default file and folder path for the application.
+8. Settings window implemented to store default file and folder path for the application.
 By default all data will be stored under C:/ProgramData/Reservations folder.
-7. Custom ToolTips are available on controls.
+9. Custom ToolTips are available on controls.
-8. XAML based validation has been implemented.
+10. XAML based validation has been implemented.
-9. Custom XAML components like styles, tooltips, imagesources, converters, validations are stored into Resource Dictionary which we have merged into main dictionary.
+11. Custom XAML components like styles, tooltips, imagesources, converters, validations are stored into Resource Dictionary which we have merged into main dictionary.
-10.
+12. Images are downloaded from internet.
+No copyrights have been violated.

 Pending Tasks:
 ==================
 1. Tooltip for each row.
 2. Validation on Settings page.
+•	Unit Test cases for the application.